AlayaNetwork/alaya-devdocs/website/docs/Solidity_Contract_security.md

 }
 ```

-Now someone tricks you into sending Ether to the address of this attack wallet:
+Now someone tricks you into sending ATP/LAT to the address of this attack wallet:

 ```
 pragma solidity >=0.5.0 <0.7.0;